alecheckert/saspt/doc/api/statearray.rst

         Names of the parameters corresponding to each axis in the parameter grid.
         Alias for `StateArray.likelihood.parameter_names`

+    .. py:property:: parameter_values
+        :type: Tuple[numpy.ndarray]

+        Values of the parameters corresponding to each axis in the parameter grid.
+        Alias for `StateArray.likelihood.parameter_values`.

     .. py:property:: n_states
         :type: int